vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-new-stories-because-our-stories-matter.md

 our learning should we choose.

 The speed of this story change is accelerating as it spreads into many areas of life.
-These changes are happening slowly, gradually, and some- times it seems like we’re going in reverse, but looking back over a lifetime, they are happening surely.
+These changes are happening slowly, gradually, and sometimes it seems like we’re going in reverse, but looking back over a lifetime, they are happening surely.

 ### Parenting